+Ailsa Kellam 206-546-4657 akellam@shoreline.edu Rm 1410

+Program Information:

+Length of Program: 15 Credits

+Completion Award: Certificate of Completion

+Enrollment: Fall, Winter, Spring

+Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking)

+Website: http://shoreline.edu/programs/businessadministration/

+EPC J292A

+Retail Management Certificate of Completion Planning Guide

+Program Description:

 Shoreline Community College offers a short-term program in leading to a Certificate of Completion (CC) in Retail Management.
 Students interested in advanced knowledge and skills are encouraged to enroll in a longer course of study to complete a Certificate of Proficiency (CP) or an Associate in Applied Arts and Sciences (AAAS) degree in Retail Management.
-Students pursuing a four-year baccalaureate degree in Business should follow the Business Associate in Arts (AA-DTA) direct transfer degree planning guide.
-Certificate of Completion (30 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
+Students pursuing a four-year baccalaureate degree in Business should follow the Associate in Business, DTA/MRP Planning Guide.

+Certificate of Completion (30 Credits)

+Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.

+GPA of 2.0 or better for the entire program required.

 Program Prerequisites:

 Placement into ENGL& 101 or BTWRT 215 and placement into MATH 070 or BUS 102.

 Program Requirements

 Core Requirements

 - BUS& 101 Introduction to Business Credits: 5

 - BUS 102 Business Mathematics Credits: 5

 - BUS 120 Principles of Marketing Credits: 5

 Retail Management Requirements:

-- Courses marked with an asterisk are offered during the quarter listed. - BUS 135 Retail Marketing Credits: 5 - BUS 235 Retail Buying and Management Credits: 5 - BUS 250 Human Resource Management Credits: 5 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
-If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning and Success at jaydelotte@shoreline.edu or 206-546-4719.
-Program Advisor:
+- \ Courses marked with an asterisk are offered during the quarter listed. - BUS 135 Retail Marketing Credits: 5 \ - BUS 235 Retail Buying and Management Credits: 5 \ - ullet BUS 250 Human Resource Management Credits: 5 \ Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
+If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning at jaydelotte@shoreline.edu or 206-546- Program Advisor: